Health alert issued in England ahead of weekend heatwave

 Advice from PHE for keeping cool includes never leaving anyone in a closed, parked vehicle, especially infants, young children or animals; regular hand-washing and avoiding physical exertion in the hottest parts of the day.

-Ultra-violet (UV) rays are the strongest between 11am and 3pm, PHE says, when people should try to keep out of the sun, it said.
+Ultra-violet (UV) rays are strongest between 11am and 3pm, when people should try to keep out of the sun, PHE said.

 Join our new commenting forum